top of page

 6. Mind Your Posture to Reduce Wear and Tear

 Years of sitting, driving, texting, and working can gradually shift posture and increase strain on the neck, shoulders, and low back.
+Simple adjustments can make a big difference:

-• Neutral spine while sitting or standing
+• Maintain a neutral spine while sitting or standing

-• Scapular strengthening
+• Focus on scapular strengthening

-• Thoracic mobility work
+• Incorporate thoracic mobility work

-Good posture isn’t about looking stiff — it’s about helping your joints move efficiently.
+Good posture isn’t about looking stiff; it’s about helping your joints move efficiently.

 7. Work With a Physical Therapist Before You’re Injured

-This is the most underrated advice of all:Don’t wait until something hurts to get help.
+This is the most underrated advice of all: Don’t wait until something hurts to get help.
+Annual or semi-annual movement screenings can identify:

 • Asymmetries